renuka-venkataramani/Renuka_Venkataramani_final_project/README.md

 ## Flowchart of the work: ALL the major files are stored in the SRC folder

 ### Data:
-1. Inputs: Inputs are saved in SRC # build through config.py
+1. Inputs: Inputs are saved in SRC, built with the help of config.py
 2. Outputs: Output dataframes, plots are stored in BLD

 ### Data_Management: